ichihara-3/fzfcd/README.md

 ```

 ```
-mycd
+fzfcd
 # or
 zd
 ```

 ```
 MYCD=xxx souce init.zsh
-# the alias of the name xxx is created
+# the alias of the name xxx is created instead of zd.
 ```